Dobermann: History

 The breed is believed to have been created from several different breeds of dogs that had the characteristics that Dobermann was looking for.
 The exact ratios of mixing, and even the exact breeds that were used, remain uncertain, although many experts believe that the Dobermann is a combination of several breeds including the Beauceron, German Pinscher, Rottweiler and Weimaraner.
 The single exception is the documented crossing with the Greyhound and Manchester Terrier.
 It is also widely believed that the old German Shepherd was the single largest contributor to the Dobermann breed.
 Philip Greunig's The Dobermann Pinscher (1939) describes the breed's early development by Otto Goeller, who helped to establish the breed.
 The American Kennel Club believes the breeds utilized to develop the Dobermann Pinscher may have included the old shorthaired shepherd, Rottweiler, Black and Tan Terrier and the German Pinscher.

 After Dobermann's death in 1894, the Germans named the breed Dobermann-pinscher in his honor, but a half century later dropped the word 'pinscher' on the grounds that this German word for 'terrier' was no longer appropriate.
 The British did the same a few years later; now the US and Canada are the only countries who continue to use Pinscher and have dropped an "n" from Dobermann's surname.

-During World War II, the United States Marine Corps adopted the Doberman Pinscher as its official war dog, although the Corps did not exclusively use this breed in the role.
+During World War II, the United States Marine Corps used the Doberman Pinscher, alongside the German Shepherd, as war dogs.

 In 2013 a list of breeds by annual number of registrations, based on a survey of member clubs of the Fédération Cynologique Internationale, placed the Dobermann 26th, with 20941 new registrations per year.
 Statistics compiled by the AKC for 2009 placed the Doberman Pinscher 15th, with 10233 registrations in that year.
-In the fifteen years from 2009 to 2023 the average number of puppies whelped per year in Germany was approximately 535, representing just over 1 % of the average total number of births for all breeds, recorded at slightly more than 77000 per year.
+In the fifteen years from 2009 to 2023 the average number of puppies whelped per year in Germany was approximately 535, representing just under 1 % of the average total number of births for all breeds, recorded at slightly more than 77000 per year.